 - Customers Bank – 2.00% APY checking (requires 2 bill payments, otherwise rate is 1%)

 All of these rates will fluctuate over time, and we’re constantly updating this list.
 There is an advantage to a bank who has a proven track record of giving good interest rates since some of the top rates might be ‘bait-and-switch’ soon to be lowered.
-Banks like CFG, CIT, Discover, Marcus, Ally and some others have been known to offer competitive interest rates for many years.
+Banks like CFG, CIT, Marcus, Ally and some others have been known to offer competitive interest rates for many years.
 Their rates will also fluctuate but will likely always be a good rate.
 See also What’s The Best Simple High-Yield Savings Account?

 Another thing to keep in mind is that while most banks automatically increase your rate as interest rates increase, some don’t.
 We wrote data points on which do and which don’t here.
 Keep that in mind when choosing a bank.